Arts Centre Melbourne, State Theatre, 6—28 May

 Joseph Calleja is one of the most exciting lyric tenors in the world today.
 In this, his eagerly anticipated debut Australian tour, the Maltese-born singer described as the young Pavarotti will be joined by two of Australia’s best-loved artists, soprano Amelia Farrugia, who is also of Maltese heritage, and internationally acclaimed pianist Piers Lane, in an unforgettable performance.

 It’s got poison and betrayals galore.
 But the best reason to see Lucrezia Borgia in concert is to bask in the skills of an extraordinary soprano.
 Impossible trills and stratospheric notes make this classic Donizetti an important conquest for the best coloratura sopranos.

 This is your chance to hear Jessica Pratt perform the title role of Lucrezia Borgia (including the infamous final aria) in concert.

 Comedy Theatre, 15 November—20 December

 Experience Fiddler on the Roof (A Fidler afn Dakh) in a new way — performed in Yiddish, the language of Tevye and his family!

-Following sold-out seasons in New York, and Drama Desk and Outer Critics Circle awards for Best Musical Revival, we’re delighted to present Australian audiences with this unique, authentic language version of a much-loved musical theatre classic.
+Following sold-out seasons in New York, Australian audiences now have the chance to experience a unique, authentic language version of this much-loved musical theatre classic.